-Whether you’re a longtime e-book reader or just starting out, we absolutely need these apps to read across multiple platforms or multiple formats.
+Whether you’re a longtime ebook reader or just starting out, we absolutely need these apps to read across multiple platforms or formats.
+We need the BEST free reading apps.
 Maybe a book you really want is on sale at Amazon for a screaming deal, but you only own a Nook?
 Or maybe you like sneaking in some reading at work by using your phone.
 (Don’t worry, we won’t tell.)

 It’s possible that you might not be aware of how many retailers of e-books are actually out there and you’re not sure what platform you want to use.
 That’s why I compiled a list of the best free reading apps from the biggest retailers out there.
 No reason to deny us bookworms our fix!
 Plus by using a retailer’s free app, you can purchase any book straight away right from the app.
 Excellent, right?